Article by Hannah Carroll Harris // Feb. 26, 2020

-To be creative during the Soviet occupation of Romania was to either conform to the strictures of censorship and Social Realism or to find ways to take your practice underground, shifting to more ephemeral forms of art, such as performance, or even simply never showing your work outside of the studio.
+To be creative when Romania was part of the Eastern Bloc was to either conform to the strictures of censorship and Social Realism or to find ways to take your practice underground, shifting to more ephemeral forms of art, such as performance, or even simply never showing your work outside of the studio.
 For some Romanian artists, the more appealing option was to seek creative refuge across borders in other major European cities, like Paris or Berlin.
 But with this migration came new challenges of adaptation and displacement: not only to a new place and culture, but a new art world.

 The archival exhibition ‘This part that seemingly needs to get out through a place in my body’ at Spike Berlin focuses on the lives and work of Romanian artists who migrated to the West during the Communist period and, more specifically, the divide between the two worlds and the way history has portrayed them.
 Presented in collaboration with Bucharest-based Salonul de proiecte, this exhibition narrativises the emigration of under-appreciated Romanian artists, as well as those better known internationally.
 A mix of artwork and archival materials are organised loosely chronologically, to present an alternate history, one that re-centres the art world around a Romanian diasporic experience.